Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/Respirometry_Manual.md

 	- Be careful when inserting, never force it.
 If inserting correctly, the ports will align without resistance.

 ![Oxy10 Fiber Optic Probe Connections](https://github.com/Putnam-Lab/Lab_Management/blob/master/images/oxy10_fiberopticprobes.png?raw=true)

+<a name="Calibrate"></a> **Probe Calibration**

+1. In the Sensors tab, select "New".
+2. Type in the name for your sensor (Ex.
+OXY_CH1) and select the probe type listed on your probe description sheet (Ex.
+PSt7_10)
+3. Fill in the information as provided by the data sheet for the specific sensor you're calibrating.
+4. Only use the information in the gray boxes for Phase Signal and Temperature.
+5. Be sure to select the correct units for Temperature (Celcius) and Oxygen (umol/L or your preferrered units).
+6. Note the User Signal Intensity: this value may be 0 or 1 depending on the specific sensor.
+7. Batch ID breaks down into 4 number groups: first two digits are the Year, second two digits are the Month, third two digits are the Day, and the three digits after the dash are the Sequence.
+8. Leave Lot Nr blank.
+9. Select the appropriate OXY_CH# probe and Channel #, then click “Assign to” to link the coupled O2 and Temp probes to each Channel.

+##To manually calibrate the probes for 100% saturated and 0% O2, follow page 13 - 18 in the detailed [PreSens Oxygen Calibration Protocol](https://www.presens.de/index.php?eID=dumpFile&t=f&f=1082&token=26a98c0985a772ed2db5c7801adf8ff454c29979)

 ## Temperature sensor installation